slhck/slhck.github.io/_posts/2026-09-17-buttercut-davinci-resolve.md

 ## Summary

 LLMs can tremendously help with video workflows.
 Transcripts and timelines are both “just” data, and the agent can easily work with that.
+What's great is that it understands the semantics and goals of the video, rather than just removing stop words and fillers.

 While I still do the actual editing and visual checks in Resolve, this approach helps me get to a final video much faster.